 APR and APY apply to both sides of the coin; it’s just a matter of perspective as to which interest-related metric is more important.

 How Can Investors Use APY to Their Advantage?

 APY is a great tool for evaluating short-term investment products.
 It’s more telling than APR in many cases, because it accounts for compounding.
 For example…

 Marvin is trying to decide between a zero coupon bond that pays 6% at maturity and a CD that pays 0.5% monthly, with compounding.
 The APR of both products appears the same (6%).
 However, the compounding rate of the CD makes this a more lucrative investment because the APY actually comes out to 6.17%.

 APY allows investors to make a more informed decision about where to invest in short-term vehicles.
 Including compounding in the equation provides more insight than APR is able to offer at a surface level.

 The Bottom Line on Annual Percentage Yield

 What is APY?
-If you’re a short-term investor, APY is a valuable tool in helping you understand the expected return on your investment, and for comparing like-kind products.
+If you’re a short-term investor, APY is a valuable tool in helping you understand the expected return on your investment and for comparing like-kind products.
 It’s also an important metric alongside APR in evaluating different products for borrowers and investors alike.
 Ultimately, it’s a way to assess the power of a compounding investment.
 In a nutshell, APY is exactly what you should be looking at if you’re trying to maximize short-term returns.

 And you can find short-term gains with trending investment opportunities.
 For more information, sign up for the Profit Trends e-letter below.
-Profit Trends gives you daily stock analysis, tips and data that can help you make the decisions for your portfolio.
+Profit Trends gives you daily stock analyses, tips and data that can help you make the decisions for your portfolio.